magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/claiming-devices.md

 ## Device Claiming scenarios

-ThingsBoard User can claim the device if they "know" the device Name and Secret Key.
+IoT Hub User can claim the device if they "know" the device Name and Secret Key.
 The Secret Key is optional, always has an expiration time, and may also change over time.

 The Secret Key may be provisioned in two different ways:

 1. *Device-side key* scenario - Device contains **expirationTime** server attribute with expiration timestamp.
-The device sends claiming request to ThingsBoard with claiming data and only after this customer is able to claim device by using device claiming widget.
+The device sends claiming request to IoT Hub with claiming data and only after this customer is able to claim device by using device claiming widget.
 2. *Server-side key* scenario - Device contains **claimingData** server attribute with claiming data and customer claim device using claim device widget.

 See below for more details.